KCRW 2024 in Review

 The Hollywood Sandwich with a side of Sweet Potato Fries.
 PHOTO CREDIT - disKCovery

 It may be hard to believe but it is true.
 Prior to this month, I had never been to Michael Forbes Bar and Grille.
-The restaurant is an institution in many way.
+The restaurant is an institution in many ways.
 Heck, it’s as old as I am!
 Originally a Waldo landmark, Michael Forbes relocated to Brookside over a decade ago.
 Part of why Michael Forbes is so beloved is not only their collection of great, local flavors, but the diversity of offerings in terms of food variety and types.
 It can be a great place for a soup and salad, a burger, to grab a drink, or to get a nice steak dinner.
 It is also a spot that is lauded for its affordability.

 I have always heard about the Onion Strings at Michael Forbes, and they did not disappoint.
 PHOTO CREDIT - disKCovery